-The STORJ token is an integral part of the Tardigrade network.
-STORJ tokens provide a quick and easy way to transfer value between Storj Labs, those who provide storage capacity and bandwidth to the network, and those who use the network to store and retrieve data.
-We are pleased to publish our quarterly STORJ token report for Q4 2019.
-Please note that we closed the SJCX STORJ converter at the end of the year, and transferred those reserves to the operating supply, as described below.
+The STORJ token is an integral part of our decentralized cloud storage network.
+STORJ tokens provide a quick and easy way to transfer value between those who provide storage capacity and bandwidth to the network, and those who use it to store and retrieve data.
+We are pleased to publish our quarterly STORJ token report for Q4 2020.

-We started publishing token reports in 2018 (see our first one here), and have provided quarterly updates like this one, which are published in the subsequent quarter on our blog.
-We also provide regular updates on token balances and flows in our town hall meetings which are recorded and posted online.
+Storj Labs Inc. (Storj) began publishing token reports in 2018 (here is our first report, here is our latest report, and here is where you can find all the quarterly reports we have published).
+Since our initial report, we have provided quarterly updates like this on our blog, each reporting details of the prior quarter’s activity.
+We also provide regular updates on token balances and flows in our town hall meetings, which are recorded and posted online.

-d) There were 135.7M STORJ in circulation at the end of September 2019.
-In Q4 2019, an additional 7.9M were put into circulation, making the total circulating supply approximately 143.6M STORJ at the end of Q4, with another 36.4M in operational and non-timelocked reserves held by Storj.
+d) There were 167M STORJ in circulation at the end of September 2020 (row 19).
+In Q4 2020, an additional 12.56M were put into circulation, making the total circulating supply approximately 185M STORJ at the end of Q4 (row 19), with another 25.6M in operational and non-time-locked reserves held by Storj (row 17).
 The bulk of the operational reserves are held in a cold wallet.

-e) The total non-circulating supply held by Storj Labs is 281.4M, comprised of the 36.4M in non-time locked reserves (operating supply at the end of the period) plus 245.0M in timelocked reserves (long term lock up at the end of the period).
-The total supply is 143.6M in circulation, plus the 281.4M non-circulating supply, which totals 425.0 M.
+e) The total non-circulating supply held by Storj is 240M (row 18), comprised of the 25.6M in non-time-locked reserves (operating supply at the end of the period) plus 214.4M in time-locked reserves (long term lockup at the end of the period).
+The total supply is 185M in circulation plus the 240M non-circulating supply, which totals 425M STORJ tokens.

 The Company reports its tokens to management in two categories:

 b) Operating Supply